This herb-rich sauce, also known as frankfurter gruene sauce, can be served with either potatoes or beef.

 2. Mash the yolks and mix with the oil.
 Add the sour cream, herbs, and garlic, and mix well.

-Read the original article: Cooking with Herbs in Germany.
+Read the original article: German Cuisine Recipes with Herbs.

 Sibylle Hechtel writes from Estes Park, Colorado.
 Her latest articles appear in Red Herring and New Scientist.

 More than 150 workshops, great deals from more than 200 exhibitors, off-stage demos, inspirational keynotes, and great food!LEARN MORE